Is Home Care Means Tested?

 The income-tested care fee is an extra contribution that some people pay, as determined through an income assessment by Centrelink.

-You can estimate the fee you may need to pay here or start your application by downloading this form.
+You can estimate the fee you may need to pay here and start your application by following the steps.

 Note: If your financial situation changes while you are receiving in home care services, your income-tested care fee can change.